 Indeed there is nothing wrong with selling to a profit.
 Heck, this is how our modern capitalistic world functions, whether we like it or not.
 Sadly, in the retrogaming world, because of incorrect information broadcasted by the mainstream media, people think they have treasures lying in their basement/garage/locker, you name it.
 Turns out it’s not the case!
 It takes a full amount of research that is not based on a single eBay listing to determine the value of a game.
 Sure, there are some easier than other to evaluate but there are a whole lot of variables to take into consideration (condition, “rarity”, was the game heavily distributed when first released, and son).
 Nevertheless, some stores whether physical or online are focused heavily or only in retrogaming (Retrogame Shop in Paris, Video Games New York in NYC, Digital Press in New Jersey,…).

 Moreover, retrogaming opened up a whole new kind of study: video game history.
 Like yours truly, some people spend hours and hours doing research, interviewing gaming industry veterans, in order to write articles, books, create videos and whatnot.
 But hear me out now, it already existed long before retrogaming was even a thing as the first books were released in 1993 and 1994 respectively, the latter beginning its inception in 1987!
 Nevertheless, with publishing houses specialized in video game topics opening all over the world, it exploded.
 There’s not a year with five, six, or seven book projects being launched either traditionally or via crowdfunding especially Kickstarter.
 I love it, and I was even part of it twice for one “success” and one “failure” (I’ll let you know why I used quotation marks later.

 Anyway, here it is for part one.
 Let me know what retrogaming means for you and I’ll join in!
-Part two coming up next month!
+Part two coming up soon!